KianBD/KianBD/README.md

 - 👋 Hi, I’m @KianBD
-- 👀 I’m interested in python in robotics and machine learning and I enjoy C++ game development
+- 👀 I am a full stack developer that is self-taught and proficient in 6 different programming languages.
-- 🌱 I’m currently learning C++, python and web development
+- 🌱 I’m currently developing my skills in C++, Back-End development and machine learning.
-- 💞️ I’m looking to collaborate on games :)
+- 💞️ My plans for the future are to study CS at MIT after HS and get employed as a full stack software engineer.
+After I have developed my hands-on skills and saved up enough money I will be building my own company.
-- 📫 Reach me on my Discord (KianJS#7365)
+- 📫 Reach me on my Discord (i.kian)
 <!---

 --->